dart-lang/sdk/pkg/dev_compiler/USAGE.md

 ```

 the Dart analyzer will not report a static error or warning even
 though the program will clearly fail (in checked mode).
-Running DDC:
+Running with --strong
+mode:

-    $ dartdevc main.dart
+    $ dartanalyzer --strong main.dart

 will display a severe error.
 Modifying `42` to `'42'` will
 correct the error.